Sheinton

 Sheinton is a small rural village and civil parish just outside Telford, and within Shropshire.

 It is situated on the south bank of the River Severn opposite the Wrekin, a notable Shropshire landmark.
-In October 2008 its historic bridge collapsed into the Hughley Brook.

 Etymology

 The name comes from the Saxon shena – tun, meaning "beautiful place".

 The Village

 The village is small and has a large amount of agricultural land.
 The soil is mainly sand and loam however the more elevated parts are mostly strong clay.
 The parish council is combined with the neighbouring parish of Cressage.
-The population of Sheinton, according to the 2001 census, is 273.
+The population of Sheinton, according to the 2001 census, was 273.

 Amenities

-There are limited services in Sheinton village, however there are many facilities such as pubs and restaurants, hotels, shops and cinemas, schools and a doctor's surgery close by in the neighbouring villages Cressage and Much Wenlock.
-The nearest train stations are Wellington Shropshire railway station (5.40 miles) and Telford Central railway station (6.60 miles).
+There are limited services in Sheinton village, however there are many facilities such as pubs and restaurants, hotels, shops and cinemas, schools and a doctor's surgery close by in the neighbouring village of Cressage and town of Much Wenlock.
+The nearest railway stations are Wellington (5.40 miles) and Telford Central railway station (6.60 miles).